oollie2/AutoClicker/Settings.md

 | ExceptionLogDays      | <p align="center">5</p>                                     | This is how long the application will store logs for, if a log is longer   than the defined amount the file is deleted.
 If the value is 0 logs are not   deleted.                                                                                      |
 | MillisecondStartDelay | <p align="center">5000</p>                                  | After pressing the start button, the application will wait this long in   miliseconds before beginning.                                                                                                                                                |
 | CheckForUpdates       | <p align="center">True</p>                                  | If the value is set as true, the application will automatically check for   an update every time it is started.                                                                                                                                        |

+Settings can currently be modified by navigating to <i>%APPDATA%\oollie34\Auto Clicker\Settings\ </i> and directly changing the file.
+Any changes made will require an application reboot.
+In the future a settings window may be added to simplify this further.